googleprojectzero/fuzzilli/Docs/HowFuzzilliWorks.md

 ### Exploration
 Implementation: [ExplorationMutator.swift](https://github.com/googleprojectzero/fuzzilli/blob/main/Sources/Fuzzilli/Mutators/ExplorationMutator.swift)

-This advanced mutator uses runtime type information available in JavaScript to perform more intelligent mutations.
+This advanced mutator uses runtime type information available in JavaScript to perform more intelligent mutations, in particular to determine possible actions that can be performed on an existing value.
 It does the following:
 1. It inserts `Explore` operations for random existing variables in the program to be mutated
 2. It executes the resulting (temporary) program.
 The `Explore` operations will be lifted to a sequence of code that inspects the variable at runtime (using features like 'typeof' and